Towards 6G Single-Anchor Vehicle Localization Exploiting Radio-Reflective Road Markings in Tunnel Environments: Performance Evaluation

 \subsection{Simulation Scenario}

-To validate the proposed framework, we consider a realistic vehicular tunnel modeled in \textit{Blender}$\textsuperscript{\textregistered}$, featuring a straight semi-cylindrical geometry with a length of $100\,\mathrm{m}$, a width of $10\,\mathrm{m}$, and a height of $5\,\mathrm{m}$.
-A single anchor is placed at the center of the tunnel at a height of $4.8$\,m, equipped with two antenna arrays oriented in opposite directions, namely $(-90,-30)$\,deg and $(90,-30)$\,deg.
-The tunnel environment is then imported into \textit{MATLAB}$\textsuperscript{\textregistered}$~\cite{matlab} via the \textit{Site Viewer}, where the 5G \ac{ul} \ac{srs} is simulated using the \textit{5G Toolbox} and a raytracer with a single bounce.
+To validate the proposed framework, we consider a realistic vehicular tunnel modeled in \textit{Blender}$\textsuperscript{\textregistered}$, illustrated in Figure~\ref{fig:simulation_scenario}, featuring a straight semi-cylindrical geometry with a length of $100\,\mathrm{m}$, a width of $10\,\mathrm{m}$, and a height of $5\,\mathrm{m}$.
+The \ac{bs} is placed at the center of the tunnel at a height of $4.8$\,m, equipped with two antenna arrays oriented in opposite directions, namely $(-90,-30)$\,deg and $(90,-30)$\,deg.
+The tunnel environment is then imported into \textit{MATLAB}$\textsuperscript{\textregistered}$~\cite{matlab} via the \textit{Site Viewer}, where the \ac{ul} \ac{srs} is simulated using the \textit{5G Toolbox} and a raytracer with a single bounce.
 Additionally, four metallic \acp{rrm} are deployed within the tunnel: two are positioned at the junction between the sidewalk and the wall with an inclination of $55$\,deg, and two are mounted on the side walls at a height of $3.3$\,m, with a $90$\,deg orientation, located midway between the vehicle and the anchor.
-The tunnel scenario is illustrated in Figure~\ref{fig:simulation_scenario}.
 Velocities and the trajectories of the ego vehicle are generated using the \textit{MATLAB Driving Scenario}.